soumya997/my_blog/_posts/2021-03-14-how-to-make-your-windows-terminal-look-awesome.md

 ---
-title: "how to make your windows terminal look awesome"
+title: "How to make your windows terminal look awesome"
 toc: true
 toc_sticky: true